stanleywuu/myblog/pages/blogs/getting-there/item.md

 5. Installed alacritty at my friend's suggestion
 - Warning, the version on Snap does not work
-- TODO: Find out how I installed alacritty and include

 6. Installed TMux
 - Learning tmux from zero prior knowledge is painful but it'll be worth it